-Very recently we lived in a house in Northern Colorado by Barr Lake, about twenty miles northeast of Denver.
-The homes there are very old and everyone has at least one story of something strange happening in or around their home.
+Very recently, we lived in a house in Northern Colorado by Barr Lake, about twenty miles northeast of Denver.
+The homes there are very old, and everyone has at least one story of something strange happening in or around their home.
 We all shared stories of how things would mysteriously get moved and how we sometimes sensed a presence in our homes.
 These are all things that I had learned to ignore over the years, that was, until this morning.
-Though we have already moved, I have been going back to the house on Barr Lake to do some cleaning before everything is final.
+Though we have already moved, I have been returning to the house on Barr Lake to do some cleaning before everything is final.

-In the front hall, there is a small bathroom where I began to mop the floor.
+There is a small bathroom in the front hall where I began to mop the floor.
 As I was leaning into the bathroom from the hallway, something or someone hit me – hard, on the back.
 It felt as though a fist had slammed into my back!
 When I spun around, nothing was there.

-I looked all about the area to see if something had fallen on me, but there was nothing.
+I looked all about the area to see if something had fallen on me, but nothing was there.
 There couldn’t have been anything to fall, as everything had already been moved.
-In the meantime, my cat was at the end of the hallway, hair standing on end, and hissing.
+In the meantime, my cat was at the end of the hallway, hair standing on end and hissing.
 Then she took off running.
 Needless for me to say, I immediately left the house.
 I have many stories to tell of that old place, but never had I been physically touched by them.

-I personally feel there are three spirits in the house including an older man, a woman in her 20’s, and a young girl, that people have actually seen.
+I personally feel there are three spirits in the house, including an older man, a woman in her 20s, and a young girl, that people have actually seen.
 For whatever reason, I feel that it was the old man who hit me today.
-My back is still red and very warm where I felt the fist, but is there is no bruise.
+My back is still red and very warm where I felt the fist, but there is no bruise.
 I am not sure why “they” would hit me.
-But, I wanted to tell that story.
+But I wanted to tell that story.

 Submitted by Cecilia, October, 2005.